lauracout/rocketchat.github.io/_posts/2019/05/2019-05-22-livechat-webinar.md

 ---
-description: In this webinar we will talk about the important enhancements we made on our Livechat solution.
-The new Livechat widget was totally rewritten, providing greate improvements on performace and UX.
+description: In this webinar, we will talk about the important enhancements we made on our Livechat solution.
+The new Livechat widget was totally rewritten, providing great improvements on performance and UX.
 webinarID: 009
 webinarURL: https://youtu.be/wKVX742jB2M
 dateEvent: 2019-05-22 14:00:00